trinodb/trino/presto-iceberg/README.md

 * Update the README to reflect the current status, and convert it to proper connector documentation before announcing the connector as ready for use.
-* Fix table listing to skip non-Iceberg tables.
-This will need a new metastore method to list tables filtered on a property name, similar to how view listing works in `ThriftHiveMetastore`.
 * Predicate pushdown is currently broken, which means delete is also broken.
 The code from the original `getTableLayouts()` implementation needs to be updated for `applyFilter()`.
 * All of the `HdfsContext` calls that use `/tmp` need to be fixed.